ZebraDevs/web-components-code-quality/README.md

-# flutter-code-quality
+# web-components-code-quality

-This action is designed to format and test Flutter repositories on pull requests.
+This action is designed to format and test Web Component repositories on pull requests.
 It helps ensure that your code meets the required quality standards.

+### Dependencies

+- custom-elements-manifest
+- eslint
+- lit-analyzer
+- prettier
+- playwright
+- web-test-runner

 ### Usage